Residential Child Care page banner

 Where it is appropriate and safe to do so, maintaining relationships and meeting with family members will be supported as this is part of providing a stable and supportive environment for all children to thrive.

-In Scotland, where possible children live in residential child care as close to their families as possible.
-This helps to maintain their family connections and supports children's emotional wellbeing.
-However, the availability of suitable homes for children to live and their specific needs can sometimes mean that they live further away from their family home.
+In Scotland, efforts are made to ensure children in residential child care live as close to their families as possible.
+This approach helps maintain family connections and supports the children's emotional wellbeing.
+However, due to the availability of suitable homes and the specific needs of the children, they may sometimes live further away from their family homes.

 The Care Inspectorate inspects all children’s care homes using the Health and Social Care Standards, which came into effect in April 2018.
 These Standards set out guidelines and expectations for everyone using health, social care or social work services in Scotland.
 Regardless of age or ability, everyone is entitled to the same high quality care and support.